hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

 ## #note-73

-when you save a file in vi it appears to append a "\n" to the last line if there was not one already. we follow suit here when rewriting the manifest. however we leave the below in place in case we ever decide to revert back to the dumb way.
+when you save a file in vi it appears to append a "\n" to the last line if there was not one already. we follow suit here when rewriting the manifest. however we leave the below commented out comments in place for now in case we ever decide to revert back to the dumb way. but see the next section:

+## #line-terminators-versus-line-separators :[#020]

+more broadly this has applicability to writing text file in general: we may typically think of the newline sequence as a line "separator"; but in fact in UNIX land (and perhaps more broadly than that) the newline sequence is generally used as more of a line "terminator" than "separator" [1][1]. the difference is subtle but important: wheras a separator would separate lines, a terminator terminates every line, including the last one.

+### understanding the difference

+consider a file whose contents consist of one character, the "\n" newline character. when using "separator" semantics, this file could be said to have two lines -- two empty strings separated by the separator.

+whereas if we use terminator semantics, this file ("correctly") would be said to have one line -- one empty string terminated by the terminator.

+but then consider the null file, a file with no bytes. using separator semantics we would say that this file has one item, the empty string. wheras using terminator semantics the number of lines might be considered to be zero (because there are no terminators).

+but what about a file with one character (or more) and that character (or characters) is not or do not contain the newline sequence anywhere at all? using separator semantics we consider this file to have one item, whereas using terminator semantics this file might be considered to be invalid or undefined or have zero lines etc.

+### as it pertains to the behavior we implement

+where it matters we will typically implement a middle-groud behavior, where we employ terminator (not separator) semantics, but in cases where the trailing line item does not end in a newine sequence (that is, the file does not end in a newline sequence), we still consider it a line (and where it matters we will not automatically add the newline sequence ourselves, and where it matters we might).

+### references

+[1]: see `man git-log`, near "the final entry of a single-line format
+     will be properly terminated with a new line". the use of that term "proper" is taken to support our claim.

+     also the behavior in editors like `vi` is taken as "evidence" that the terminator semantics are more conventional than separator semantics.